ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 Resources are identified by URL [RFC1738]:

-- Type: `application/satres`
+- Type: `application/satpres`
 - Access Protocol: SATP

-Data included in the URL:
+Data included in the URL are as follows.

 ### Organization Identifier